-Risks Related to the Distribution and Sale of Our Product
+Risks Related to the D istribution and Sale (of Our Product

-Risk Discussion Description Our primary competition consists of constant of the c products, compete effectively and develop new products and applications.
+We may not be able to grow unless we increase market acceptance of our products, compete effectively and develop new products and applications.

 Our failure to compete successfully could have a material adverse effect on our ability replace wood products or increase our market share amongst wood-alternative products.